f8vze/uniswap-sdk-docs/docs/README.md

 ---
 # Welcome

 Welcome to the Uniswap Protocol V3 SDK.
 Here you can find easily searchable references for the SDK.
-For deeper dives, we recommend referencing the SDK github repo directly.
+For deeper dives, we recommend referencing the [**SDK Github**](https://github.com/Uniswap/uniswap-v3-sdk) repo directly.

 # Alpha software